stevenkfirth/eprun/docs/_build/html/_sources/index.rst.txt

 one of the output files produced by the simulation run.

 .. code-block:: python
+   :lineno-start: 8

    >>> print(epresult.get_end().line)
    EnergyPlus Completed Successfully-- 0 Warning; 0 Severe Errors; Elapsed Time=00hr 00min  2.39sec

 The simulation outputs are located in the '.eso' file, another of the simulation output files.
-We can see a summary of the interval (hourly) results in the 'RUN PERIOD 1' simulation environment section of the '.eso' file by using the
+We can see a summary of the interval (hourly) results in the 'RUN PERIOD 1' simulation environment section of the *eso* file by using the `EPEsoSimulationEnvironment.get_interval_summary` method:
-:py:meth:`~eprun.epeso_simulation_environment.EPEsoSimulationEnvironment.get_interval_summary` method:

 .. code-block:: python
+   :lineno-start: 10

    >>> print(epresult.get_eso().get_environment('RUN PERIOD 1').get_interval_summary())
    Starts at 2001-01-01T00:00:00+00:00, 8760 periods @ 60 minute intervals